-For this reason, many students are searching for healthy alternatives to relief stress, calm their nerves and relax.
+For this reason, many students are searching for healthy alternatives to relieve stress, calm their nerves and relax.
 Student meditation is a natural technique that offers a myriad of physical, emotional and psychological benefits to students.

 Top 3 benefits of student meditation